Generics in Java

+functions are not implemented in the Java virtual machine, since type safety is impossible in this case.

 The Java collections framework supports generics to specify the type of objects stored in a collection instance.

 In 1998, Gilad Bracha, Martin Odersky, David Stoutamire and Philip Wadler created Generic Java, an extension to the Java language to support generic types.
 Generic Java was incorporated in Java with the addition of wildcards.